smallbasic/smallbasic.github.io/_build/pages/vade.markdown

 poetry or music. -- [Donald F. Knuth]{.smallcaps}

-Code: A set of symbol whose primary purpose is to restrict comprehension. -- Webster's 3rd International Dictionary
+Code: A set of symbol whose primary purpose is to restrict comprehension. -- [Webster's 3rd International Dictionary]{.smallcaps}

 The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the